 Our 1,000 Books Before Kindergarten program is a fun, exciting and free program that encourages the love of reading.

-Children can earn fun rewards by listening to stories while caregivers learn important tips that can help their child become successful readers.
+Children can earn fun rewards by listening to stories.
+Caregivers can learn important tips that can help their child become successful readers.

 Find out how to participate in 1,000 Books Before Kindergarten.